 RenaissanceRe provides housing reimbursement with respect to the Bermuda residence of each Named Executive Officer and certain other officers, a practice that is consistent with Bermuda market practice, which housing expense is included in the compensation paid to each such Named Executive Officer.
 See "Compensation Discussion and Analysis-Principal Components of Compensation-Other Benefits and Perquisites; Limitations and Changes."
-From time to time, RenaissanceRe entered into long-term leases for properties in Bermuda, which we subleased to certain officers (or due in part to the inefficiency of the Bermuda real estate market we have held a property in connection with, or in anticipation of, recruiting efforts), including certain of our executive officers.
-During 2011, RenaissanceRe was the lessee on the lease for the Bermuda residence of Mr. O'Donnell.
-RenaissanceRe is no longer the lessee on the lease of the Bermuda residence of any of its officers.
+From time to time, RenaissanceRe entered into long-term leases for properties in Bermuda, which we subleased to certain officers (or, due in part to the inefficiency of the Bermuda real estate market, we have held a property in connection with, or in anticipation of, recruiting efforts), including certain of our executive officers.
+RenaissanceRe is not currently the lessee on the lease of the Bermuda residence of any of its officers.